Millenials are topic of the day at Marketing Department Panel Discussion

 Mentors and Training

 Based on Andy Scollan’s experience of hiring and managing entry-level salespeople at salesforce.com, millennials are team oriented and love multi-tasking.
 Salesforce.com’s Foundation encourages employees to volunteer one percent of their work time to social and community causes.
 The company assigns mentors to entry-level millennials and provides frequent training opportunities to help millennials to gain more knowledge.
 To maximize retention, rewards are team-oriented and work teams are encouraged to participate together in volunteer projects.
 Quick promotions enable millennials to control their own growth and advancement.

 Adam Kleinberg of Traction summarized eight characteristics of millennials: playfulness, digitally native, self-expressive, personalized, networked, impatient, multi-tasking, and self-centered.
 Traction has a drum set in its office and offers beer on tap to encourage a culture of playfulness and creativity.

 This validates the marketing department’s desire to offer more courses in the area of professional selling.
-This event was sponsored by Robert David, who has made a financial donation toward developing such a program.
-Proceeds from this event go towards building a program with this focus.
+The event was sponsored by Robert David, who has made a financial donation toward developing such a program.
+Proceeds from this event go toward building a program with a professional selling focus.

 Are you interested in contributing through a financial donation?
 Do you wish to share your knowledge towards developing a program on professional selling?
 Contact Kathy O’Donnell, professor and chair of the marketing department, at email@example.com